ayrna/orca/doc/orca-tutorial.md

 toy/gpor/test_toy.29
 toy/gpor/train_toy.29
 ```

-In this case ORCA will run all the train and test pairs and performance results will be used for the reports.
+ORCA will train a model for all the training/test pairs, and the performance results will be used for the reports.
+The website of the review paper associated to ORCA includes the [partitions](http://www.uco.es/grupos/ayrna/orreview) for all the datasets considered in the experimental part.